NVIDIA/FasterTransformer/examples/pytorch/bert/bert-quantization-sparsity/README.md

 ## Setup

-Please follow the original README to do some inital setup.
+Please follow the original README to do some initial setup.

 setup steps:
 ```bash